cjmartin/launchcalendar.org/_posts/2025-05-14-falcon-9-starlink-group-6-67.md

     type:
       - launch
       - livestream
+      - live stream
+      - launch video
     source: youtube
     url: 'https://www.youtube.com/watch?v=KO9CpRkj4yU'
     video_id: KO9CpRkj4yU
 images: []
 ---
 On May 14, 2025, at 16:38 UTC (12:38 p.m.
-ET), SpaceX’s Falcon 9 rocket (B1090-4) launched the Starlink Group 6-67 mission from SLC-40, Cape Canaveral, deploying 28 Starlink v2 Mini Optimized satellites into a 43-degree-inclined orbit.
-The booster, previously used on Crew-10, Bandwagon-3, and SES’s O3b mPOWER 7/8 missions, completed its fourth flight and landed on the droneship 'A Shortfall of Gravitas' in the Atlantic Ocean about 8.5 minutes after liftoff.
-This mission marked the 58th Falcon 9 launch of 2025, the 450th successful SpaceX booster landing, and raised the total number of active Starlink satellites to over 7,400 as SpaceX continues expanding its global broadband constellation.
-Favorable weather supported a smooth afternoon liftoff, and backup opportunities were available later the same day and the following day if needed.
+ET), SpaceX’s Falcon 9 (B1090-4) launched the Starlink Group 6-67 mission from SLC-40, Cape Canaveral, deploying 28 Starlink v2 Mini Optimized satellites into a 43-degree-inclined orbit.
+Booster B1090, previously used for Crew-10, Bandwagon-3, and SES O3b mPOWER 7/8, completed its fourth flight and landed on 'A Shortfall of Gravitas' in the Atlantic about 8.5 minutes after liftoff—marking its 109th landing on this drone ship.
+This was the 58th Falcon 9 launch of 2025, the 450th successful SpaceX booster landing, and the 475th Falcon 9 flight overall, raising the active Starlink satellite count to over 7,400.
+Favorable weather supported a smooth afternoon liftoff, with backup windows available if needed.